ksmin295/jenkins-scm-redmine-on-docker/README.md

 # jenkins-scm-redmine-on-docker
-Dockerfile and shell script for installing Jenkins, Scm, Tomcat, Mysql, Redmine on Docker
+Dockerfile and shell script for installing Jenkins, SCM Manager, Tomcat, Mysql, Redmine on Docker

 How to setup
 1. Install Docker